ComposableFi/composable/devnet/README.md

 ## Run locally

-1. `./update.sh REVISION` where `REVISION` is the latest deployed commit hash.
+1. `./update.sh REVISION` where `REVISION` is the latest deployed git commit hash.
-2. Go back to the root directory and run `nix develop .#devnet` then run the devnet using `run-dali-dev`.
+2. Go back to the root directory and run `nix develop .#sre` then run the devnet using `run-dali-dev`.
 3. Reach alice at `https://polkadot.js.org/apps/?rpc=ws://localhost:9944#/explorer`

 ## GCE